shiluhe/shiluhe.github.io/_pages/about.md

 About Me
 ======
 Hi！I am a third-year undergraduate student majoring in Robotics Engineering at Chongqing University.
-Currently, I am conducting research on legged robots at the Chongqing Embodied Intelligence Laboratory, under the supervision of Professor Pu Can and Professor Yang Chuanyu.
+Currently, I am conducting research on legged robots at the Laboratory under the National Institute of Excellence for Engineers, Chongqing University.
 My research interests include legged robots, reinforcement learning, and locomotion.

+***I am currently seeking opportunities to pursue a Master's or Ph.D. degree starting in the fall of 2027.***

  [GitHub](https://github.com/shiluhe) /[B站](https://space.bilibili.com/1395945733?spm_id_from=333.1007.0.0) / [CSDN](https://blog.csdn.net/woshichongdade)